 When it comes to the network switch, we usually ask about the switch port types, such as 24 10/100/1000 Mbps ports and 4 SFP+ ports.
-If you have used managed switches in your network deployment, you must have heard about the uplink port and normal port.
-How much do you know about them?
-Is there any difference between the uplink port vs. normal port?
+If you have used managed switches in your network deployment, you must get to know the uplink port and normal port.
+Is there any difference between uplink port vs normal port?
 Is it possible to use uplink port as a standard port or vice versa?
-We will help you to learn about the uplink port and normal port on network switches in this article.
+This post will help you to learn about the normal port and uplink port on network switches.

-In order to better understand uplink port and normal port, we'd better first know about common switch types and port types.
-According to the applications and functions, the hierarchical internetworking model can be divided into core layer, distribution layer and access layer.
-Correspondingly there are core switch, distribution switch and access switch that provide different functions in a network.
-Based on different functions and configurations, network switch ports have two main categories: uplink port and normal port.
-The uplink port on the switch is usually a higher-speed port used to connect a device or smaller local network to a larger network or connect to other higher-speed devices in the topology.
+In order to understand uplink port and normal port, we'd better first know about common switch types and port types.
+According to the applications, the hierarchical internetworking model can be divided into core layer, distribution layer, and access layer.
+Correspondingly there are core switch, distribution switch, and access switch that provide different functions in a network.
+Based on different functions and configurations, network switch ports have two main categories: uplink port and normal port (downlink port).
+The uplink port on switch is usually a higher-speed port used to connect a device to other higher-speed ones in the topology or smaller local network to a larger network.
 While normal ports are merely a set of ports mainly used for regular data transmission, of which commonly-used ones are RJ45 port, SFP port, SFP+ port, SFP28 port, QSFP+ port, and QSFP28 port.
 They support fibers or network cables for network connection with different data rates and transmission distances.
-See more in Get Further Understanding of Ethernet Switch Port Types.
+See more in Ethernet Switch Port Types Overview.

-An uplink port superficially resembles any other normal port on a hub or switch.
-Additionally, plug the uplink port of one switch into the normal port of another switch cab to help expand the size of the network.
+An uplink port superficially resembles any other normal port on a switch or hub.
+Additionally, connecting the uplink port on one switch to the normal port on another switch cab helps expand the size of the network.
 But actually, there are many differences between them.

 For Uplink Aggregation

 On a fiber switch, uplink ports have more bandwidth compared to normal ports as they aggregate traffic between different layers.
-The uplink port is used to connect a device or smaller local network to a larger network, or connect to the next "higher" device in the topology.
+The uplink port is used to connect a device to other higher-speed ones in the topology or smaller local network to a larger network.
 For example, the edge switch connects "up" to the distribution layer managed switch.
-Fiber uplink connections on switches can help to increase the throughput and response times of those applications that place heavier demands on a network.
-The 1GB fiber uplinks are often used to increase bandwidth for database, video, voice and other applications.
+Fiber uplink connections between switches can help to increase the throughput and response times of applications that place heavier demands on a network.
+The 1GB fiber uplinks are often used to increase bandwidth for database, video, voice, and other applications.
 It is much easier and cleaner than using the normal copper port.

 An uplink port can be a stack port.
-It is one of the two methods to achieve sacking, other than using a dedicated port.
-Uplink port offers a perfect fit for stacking switches with more flexibility but less cost - simply connect the uplink ports on each stackable switches with DAC/AOC, or optical transceivers and fiber patch cables.
-Besides, using fiber uplink ports to stack switch can realize long-distance stacking in different application environments.
+It is one of the two methods to achieve stacking, other than using a dedicated port.
+Uplink port offers a perfect fit for stacking switches with more flexibility but less cost - simply connect the uplink ports on each stackable switch with DAC/AOC, or optical transceivers and fiber patch cables.
+Besides, using fiber uplink ports to stack switches can realize long-distance stacking in different application environments.

 For Easier Cabling